 MacPherson has a knack for making his hotels, often styled around a knowingly ersatz theme, not just places where tourists want to sleep but where people want to hang out, drifting from espresso bar to martini bar.

-The hotel calls its 107 rooms 'chic petite' and they are certainly both of those things For The Marlton, he has eschewed any obvious beatnik stylings in favour of what he calls "baby grand", inspired by the Paris Ritz and the desperate decadence of F Scott Fitzgerald's Tender is the Night.
+For The Marlton, he has eschewed any obvious beatnik stylings in favour of what he calls "baby grand", inspired by the Paris Ritz and the desperate decadence of F Scott Fitzgerald's Tender is the Night.
 The "baby", apparently, refers to both its size and prices.
 It is luxurious but louche, boutique for bohos.

 The lobby is a shadowy space of shabby leather armchairs, fireplaces, velvet banquettes and mismatched tables.
 Bracingly strong Ferndell coffee is served from a hatch next to reception.
 A bar with covetable red booths serves $13 cocktails with names like Eeyore's Tail and The Bearcat Sour.